matthewantonis-georgiancollege/SQL_COMP2003/Assignment_1/README.md

 ## Purpose:
 - This SQL project was a collaborative endeavor aimed at scripting solutions to address the following set of objectives.
+- All bullet points will be answers to the question

 ### Objectives: